 LensAuthority.com is my favorite place to shop for used gear.
-The warranty and inventory options might not be industry leading, but they are solid.
-They are also lesser known than the options listed above.
+The warranty and inventory options might not be industry-leading, but they are solid.
+They are also lesser-known than the options listed above.
 The site serves as an offloading site for a popular photography rental company.
 I have found incredible deals on the site.
-The only downside is since most of the gear has previously been rental equipment, it can have heavy used.
+The only downside is that the gear will have gone through heavy usage since most of it was rental equipment.
 But, the rating system is true and you can always get more details on specific items from customer service.
 I once bought a Nikon 80-400mm lens from them in great shape for $850, when I think the lens was retailing for about $1,300 on other sites (used).

 Cons: Low inventory, heavily used gear

 I usually stick to buying used gear from reputable sites.
 But, I have had instances where I have purchased gear through eBay and Facebook.
 I will provide some more info on eBay and Facebook below in the selling section.
 A lot of the info below also can be applied to buying.